goat-community/goat/_docs/quick_start.md

 There is a second script `your-GOAT-directory/app/data_preparation/SQL/population_disaggregation.sql` actually disaggregates the population data from the boundaries you added with your study_area to the individual buildings.
 As the population disaggregation is based on OpenStreetMap data, it relies on relatively complete OSM-buildings footprints.
 In addition, especially in areas with heterogenous building levels it is recommended to check if buildings levels are mapped properly.
 If there are no buildings levels mapped a default value, which can be defined by you in the database table `variable_container` will be used.

 In general it is highly recommended to check for the data quality in your study area.
 If you are unhappy with the data quality it is highl recommended to improve the local OSM dataset.
 Very often with some little mapping effort you can improve data quality essentially.
-The setup of GOAT allows you to update the data after successful mapping.
+The setup of GOAT<sub>beta</sub> allows you to update the data after successful mapping.

 ##### Census extrapolation